-APPENDIX E: Additional Health and Safety Requirements for Fitness and Activity Facilities
+APPENDIX F: Additional Health and Safety Requirements for Fitness and Activity Facilities

 - 1. Promote frequent use of hand-washing and hand sanitizer for workers and Guests.
 Require workers to wash hands immediately upon reporting to work, after contact with Guests, after performing cleaning and disinfecting activities, and frequently throughout the day. - 2.
-Disinfect all shared equipment between users with an EPA-approved disinfectant for SARS-CoV-2 (the virus that causes COVID-19).
-Allow the disinfectant to sit for the adequate amount of time stated by the manufacturer.
-If Guests are to clean equipment, the establishment must provide instructions on how to properly disinfect equipment and on the adequate amount of time that the disinfectant must sit to be effective. - 3.
-Increase disinfection during peak times or high-population-density times. - 4.
-Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests. - 5.
-Post the Emergency Maximum Occupancy of any room or other enclosed space at the door to that space. - 6.
+Clean all shared equipment between users or provide cleaning materials with instructions for guests to clean equipment before and/or after use. - 3.
+Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests. - 4.
+Post the Emergency Maximum Occupancy of any room or other enclosed space at the door to that space. - 5.
 Take the following Social Distancing Measures. - a.
 Spread Out Guests and Equipment.
 Operators of Fitness and Physical Activity Facilities must: - i.
 For activities involving Guests spread out among fixed equipment or lanes, tape off or move the equipment, or restrict access to lanes, so that the Guests conducting the exercise activity are at least six (6) feet apart. - ii.
 For group classes or group activities, ensure that all Guests are spaced at least six (6) feet apart.
 Instructors may come within six (6) feet of students for brief periods of time (less than 15 minutes). - b.
 Seating in Waiting Areas.
-For Guests waiting to take their turn in the activity, operators must space out any seating so that Guests can be socially distanced and stay six (6) feet apart from each other. - 7.
-Follow all applicable NCDHHS guidelines. - 8.
-Follow the restrictions set out in Sections 3.14 and Appendix I of this Executive Order for any food and beverage service. - 9.
+For Guests waiting to take their turn in the activity, operators must space out any seating so that Guests can be socially distanced and stay six (6) feet apart from each other. - 6.
+Follow all applicable NCDHHS guidelines. - 7.
+Follow the restrictions set out in Sections 3.14 and Appendix J of this Executive Order for any food and beverage service. - 8.
 Follow the Core Signage, Screening and Sanitation Requirements as defined in Appendix A to this Executive Order.

-APPENDIX F: Additional Health and Safety Requirements for Meeting Spaces, Conference Centers, and Reception Venues
+APPENDIX G: Additional Health and Safety Requirements for Meeting Spaces, Conference Centers, and Reception Venues

 - 1. Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests. - 2.
 Provide alcohol-based hand sanitizer (with at least 60% alcohol) at the entrance and at other areas throughout the premises as needed.
 Promote frequent use of hand-washing and hand sanitizer for workers and Guests. - 3.
-Increase disinfection during peak times or high Guest density times, and disinfect all shared objects (e.g., payment terminals, tables, countertops/bars, receipt trays, condiment holders) between use. - 4.
 The facility must arrange the space so that Guests sitting at a counter or table are not within six (6) feet of any Guests sitting at another counter or table.
 Moreover, each group of Guests sitting at a counter should be separated from other groups by six (6) feet.
 Entertainers also must stay at least six (6) feet away from any Guest.
 People sitting at a table need not be members of the same household and do not need to stay six (6) feet apart.
-Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 5.
-Follow all applicable NCDHHS guidelines. - 6.
-Follow the restrictions set out in Subsection 3.14 and Appendix I of this Executive Order for any food or beverage service. - 7.
+Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 4.
+Follow all applicable NCDHHS guidelines. - 5.
+Follow the restrictions set out in Subsection 3.14 and Appendix J of this Executive Order for any food or beverage service. - 6.
 Follow the Core Signage, Screening and Sanitation Requirements as defined in Appendix A to this Executive Order.

-APPENDIX G: Additional Health and Safety Requirements for Movie Theaters and Gaming
+APPENDIX H: Additional Health and Safety Requirements for Movie Theaters and Entertainment Facilities